LaVar Ball: Personal life

 Ball met his wife, Tina Slatinsky, at Cal State Los Angeles, and they married in 1997.
 They have three sons, Lonzo, LiAngelo, and LaMelo.
-Lonzo is currently a point guard for the Cleveland Cavaliers, LaMelo is a point guard for the Charlotte Hornets, and LiAngelo last played shooting guard/small forward for the Charlotte Hornets in the 2021 NBA Summer League.
+Lonzo last played point guard for the Cleveland Cavaliers, LaMelo is a point guard for the Minnesota Timberwolves, and LiAngelo last played shooting guard/small forward for the Charlotte Hornets in the 2021 NBA Summer League.
 Both LiAngelo and LaMelo were previously signed with the Vytautas Prienai–Birštonas of the Lithuanian Basketball League from December 11, 2017, until April 25, 2018.
-LaVar also was an assistant coach during the fourth game of the Big Baller Brand Challenge Games for the Vytautas Prienai–Birštonas on January 23, 2018, and was named head coach for the final game of the event five days later.
-He later coached Vytautas once again for the Big Baller Brand International Tournament, as well as a couple other exhibition games against other international teams.
 His wife, Tina, suffered a stroke in 2017, which left her dealing with aphasia in relation to it.
+In June 2026, Ball revealed that Tina had filed for divorce.
+In a podcast, Lonzo pushed back on Ball's claims and stated that Tina was "damn near forced to leave".

 After his youngest son, LaMelo, reached four years of age, Ball began training all of his sons to play basketball.
 They were taught many skills by their father and later played for his Amateur Athletic Union (AAU) team, Big Ballers VXT.
 For a relatively short period of time in their childhoods, Ball also had them play flag football, with Lonzo playing quarterback and his other sons catching passes.
 Following an illustrious career at Chino Hills High School in Chino Hills, California, Lonzo became a star at UCLA.
 Ball's younger sons played at the same high school and originally both committed to UCLA, with LiAngelo briefly attending there in 2017 before joining LaMelo out in Lithuania later that year, as well as with the Los Angeles Ballers in the JBA.